 Casino offers often go hand in hand with matched betting.
 These offers are advertised on matched betting websites and I’ve seen people promoting them on Instagram.
 However, I believe these casino offers are even more dangerous and soul destroying.
 You could spend hours playing games using welcome offers, only to walk away with 50p once you’ve completed the waging requirements.

 Also, because you’re used to playing the games with free money, when it runs out, it would be easy to aimlessly add your own.

 Just avoid them.
 Seriously.
 There’s only one winner when it comes to those games and it isn’t you or I.

 I’m not the only one

 An Instagram friend recently confessed that they’d tried matched betting, but due to “stupidity” they’d gambled away money they didn’t have.

 I don’t think that gambling is stupidity at all.
 I think that gambling companies use sophisticated marketing to tap into the psychology of people.
-There’s a reason why the industry is worth over £14 billion in the UK alone and that reason is more complex than human idiocy.
+There’s a reason why the industry is worth over £14 billion in Britain alone and that reason is more complex than human idiocy.
+When it comes to bookmakers and betting, there are always a risks.

 Who benefits from matched betting?